bartmika/sparkfunweathershield-arduino/README.md

 **Please save your value as you will need it!** More specifically, you'll need it in the [serialreader-server](https://github.com/bartmika/serialreader-server) code repository.

+## Usage

+This code is designed to provide a polling service interface which is consumed by the [serialreader-server](https://github.com/bartmika/serialreader-server) application.
+Please see that repository on details for usage.

 ## License

 This application is licensed under the **BSD 3-Clause License**.
 See [LICENSE](LICENSE) for more information.